 The Bottom Line

 Monopoly has a lot of rules, I get that.
 But it’s crazy to think that so many people play it wrong and that causes them to hate the game!
+Especially since the original Monopoly rules have been pretty much unchanged for almost 100 years!
 Simply following the rules is the number one way to play Monopoly faster.

-Now that you know these little-known but very official Monopoly rules, I hope that you’ll enjoy much faster games of Monopoly, without any arguments!
+Now that you know these little-known but very official rules of Monopoly, I hope that you’ll enjoy much faster games of Monopoly, without any arguments!

 - Monopoly Mortgage Rules Explained

 - Monopoly Jail Rules Explained